Kimera Automobili: EVO37 – Martini Racing 7 – Limited Edition

-The EVO37 Martini7 Edition is a limited series of 10 units paying tribute to the Martini Racing rallying heritage, revealed on April 2023 in Sardinia by Kimera Automobili.
+The EVO37 Martini Racing 7 Limited Edition is a limited series of 10 units paying tribute to the Martini Racing rallying heritage, revealed in April 2023 in Sardinia by Kimera Automobili.
+Named Martini Racing 7 edition to celebrate the 7 World Rally Championship titles won by the Martini Racing team.
 These 10 unique pieces are all named after the rallies in which the Lancia Rally 037 took part, and they all wear an official and certified Martini Racing livery.

-The EVO37 Martini7 has an increased amount of power: 550hp, so 45 more than the standard EVO37.
-The Martini7 was also tuned and perfected together with Italian WRC legend Miki Biasion.
+The EVO37 Martini Racing 7 Limited Edition has an increased amount of power: 550 hp, so 45 more than the standard EVO37.
+The car was also tuned and perfected together with Italian WRC legend Miki Biasion.

 Moreover, it comes with different sideskirts, a more aggressive front splitter, additional headlights and little aerodynamic tweaks like the iconic NACA air intake.